Follow the link for Zimbabwe Covid-19 Latest Travel News.

 The solution is simple, you have got to check it out.
 Speak to real people like us who live in Victoria Falls and know the places.
 Don't book it through some online website where you cannot contact anyone and they are more interested in making money than your experience.

-Obviously do research on forums like TripAdvisor, but also be slightly cautious of some reviews as they might be biased or untrue.
-Conversely poor reviews can sometimes also be unfair ones because of an unfortunate and rare situation or difficult client.
+Obviously, do your research on forums like TripAdvisor, but also be slightly cautious of some reviews as they might be biased or untrue.
+Conversely, poor reviews can sometimes also be unfair ones because of an unfortunate and rare situation or difficult client.

 Victoria Falls has grown dramatically in recent years and there is now a vast array of little lodges that have sprung up everywhere.
 Certainly not all of these are good and of the standard that they claim to be.
 So Please do the research.

 Me too!
 I never know what to trust and what not to.
 Is the information up-to-date or not?
 All I can say about our website (Victoria Falls Guide) is that we continually update it with changes as they take place.
 We add new places that we like, as they are built.

 We do not have any accommodation displayed on our website, that we are not happy to recommend.
 Yes, some places are better than others but we avoid the rubbish completely.

 I can't guarantee that we are perfect but I would like to believe that we have the most current, local and first-hand information out there, and we are easily contactable if you want to verify anything.